cup1111/zendulge-be/diagrams/business/deals-user-stories.md

 **Acceptance Criteria:**
 - Login as **owner**
 - → Create or edit a deal
-- → Start date must be **today or later**
+- → For new deals, start date must be **today or later**
+- → When updating existing deals, historical start dates are allowed
 - → End date must be **after the start date**
-- → If start date is before today, show validation error **"Start date cannot be before today"**
+- → If a new deal uses a start date before today, show validation error **"Start date cannot be before today"**
 - → If end date is before today, show validation error **"End date cannot be before today"**
 - → If end date is on or before start date, show validation error **"End date must be after start date"**